hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 ## Spaces

 Spaces enable you to grant access to a defined subset of resources within a tenant.
+Resources can be a part of multiple spaces.
 Access to resources in a space is managed through the assignment of users, user groups or API clients to roles in a space.
-There is a default space where users land automatically upon login.
+There is a default space where users land automatically upon login if they are assigned appropriate roles for that space.
 The all resources space is a dynamic list of all resources in a tenant.

 Users can be granted access to multiple spaces.

 ## Roles

 Roles are a named set of permissions used to access resources.
 They are assigned to users, user groups or API clients to grant them permissions for a specific set of resources on a space.

 Roles are available for the services that are available within the tenant.
 The following table is incomplete but lists the most common roles and definitions.